arungudelli/angularjswiki/content/angular/How-to-add-a-class-based-on-condition-in-Angular/index.md

 <div [ngClass]="{'message': info.priority<10}">{{info.text}}</div>
 ```

+## Add a class based on multiple conditions

 And in case of `warn` class we need to add it based upon multiple conditions.
 We can pass conditional expression as an object key as shown.

 ```